ivanmarshutka/Nessus-/README.md

 Windows Settings for credentialed Nessus Essential vulnerability scan:
-Go to Windows services - Enable remote registry - set to automatic, apply and start the process Go to Advanced sharing settings - check if file and printer sharing is on Go to User account control - if VM`s Network adapter is set to bridged - scroll to never notify, VM`s Network adapter is set to NAT leave at default
+Go to Windows services - Enable remote registry - set to automatic, apply and start the process Go to Advanced sharing settings - check if file and printer sharing is on Go to User account control - if VM's Network adapter is set to bridged - scroll to never notify, VM's Network adapter is set to NAT leave at default
 Go to Registry editor - HKEY_LOCAL_MACHINE - Software - Microsoft - Windows - create DWORD (32-bit) Value , name it LocalAccountFilterPolicy - double left click , set value to 1
 Restart VM